natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_args_var.rst

       ....:     return a + sum(args)
       ....:

-Функция sum\_arg создана с двумя параметрами:
+The sum\_arg function is created with two parameters:

-* параметр ``a``
+* parameter ``a``

-  * если передается как позиционный аргумент, должен идти первым
+  * if passed as positional argument, should be first
-  * если передается как ключевой аргумент, то порядок не важен
+  * if passed as a keyword argument, the order does not matter

-* параметр ``*args`` - ожидает аргументы переменной длины
+* parameter ``*args`` - expects variable length arguments

-  * сюда попадут все остальные аргументы в виде кортежа
+  * all other arguments as a tuple
-  * эти аргументы могут отсутствовать
+  * these arguments may be missed

-Вызов функции с разным количеством аргументов:
+Call a function with different number of arguments:

 .. code:: python